-Theodore Cooperstein currently works as an Assistant United States Attorney for the Southern District of Florida and has served as a Military Intelligence Officer in the Army Reserves since 1989.
-Prior to coming to the Southern District of Florida, Mr. Cooperstein worked in the U.S. Attorney's Office for the District of Maryland.
-He previously served as Counsel to the Deputy Attorney General at the Department of Justice and as Assistant General Counsel in the FBI Office of the General Counsel.
+Theodore Cooperstein currently is an appellate attorney in the boutique law firm of Clouthier Cooperstein PLLC, available for criminal and civil appeals in both state and federal courts.
+A former career prosecutor with twenty five years of service in the US Department of Justice, he was an Assistant United States Attorney for the Southern District of Florida and the Southern District of Mississippi, and has served as a Military Intelligence Officer in the Army Reserves from 1989 to 2011, retiring with the rank of Lieutenant Colonel.
+During the Trump Administration, he was appointed and served as the General Counsel of the U.S. Office of Personnel Management.
+Prior to joining the Southern District of Florida, Mr. Cooperstein served as a Special Assistant U.S. Attorney in the U.S. Attorney's Office for the District of Maryland.
+He previously had served as Counsel to the Deputy Attorney General at the Department of Justice, and as Assistant General Counsel in the FBI Office of the General Counsel.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.